-About 15 years after its first perforation job, Lane-Wells Company returned to the same oil well near Motebello, California, to perform its 100,000th perforation.
+About 15 years after its first oil well perforation job, Lane-Wells Company returned to the same well near Motebello, California, to perform its 100,000th perforation.
 The publicity event of June 18, 1948, was a return to Union Oil Company’s La Merced No. 17 well.
 It was a colorful ceremony, according to at least one trade magazine.

 Officials from both companies and invited guests gathered to witness the repeat performance of the company’s early perforating technology, noted Petroleum Engineer in its July 1948 issue.
 Among them were “several well-known oilmen who had also been present on the first occasion.”

 Walter Wells, chairman of the board for Lane-Wells, was present for both events.
 The article reported he was more anxious at the first, which had been an experiment to test his company’s new perforating gun.
 In 1930, Wells and another enterprising oilfield tool salesman, Bill Lane, came up with a practical way of using guns downhole.
 They envisioned a tool which would shoot steel bullets through casing and into the formation.

 The two men created a multiple-shot perforator that fired bullets individually by electrical detonation of the powder charges.
 After many tests, success came at the Union Oil Company La Merced well.
 As explained further in Downhole Bazooka, by late 1935 Lane-Wells had established a small fleet of trucks as the company grew into a leading provider of well-perforation services.